 National Register designation offers some protection when federal actions may impact a property.
 Federal financial assistance, permit, or license trigger a consultative review process known as Section 106 review which aims to avoid, minimize, or mitigate adverse effects on historic properties.
 The protections apply when properties are eligible, even if they are not officially listed in the National Register.
 Private actions are not regulated regarding National Register listed properties, although local zoning may impose local review requirements if changes are proposed for a historic building.
 Some states also have state laws that protect historic properties.

 State Historic Preservation Offices (SHPOs) are sources of information on designated federal and state historic buildings, tax credits, and relevant laws and regulations.
 See http://www.ncshpo.org/ for a list of SHPO contacts.

 Community engagement is important.
+Interested parties and the public can contribute insights, information and talent to the success of a project.
 So consider working with advocacy groups, neighborhoods, and local community organizations in the process.